 Biomedical Engineering – Muscles, Bones, and Biomechanics

-This course offers an overview of key biomedical concepts and human body measurements and is designed to pique the interest of high school students exploring diverse career paths from medicine to engineering and beyond.
-Students will delve into muscles, bones, and other parts of the body and how they all interact.
-In this class, we’ll cover a wide array of topics in interactive sessions, learn about and make hands-on body measurements, and innovate in biomedical design labs.
+This course offers an overview of key biomedical concepts and human body measurements, designed to pique the interest of high school students exploring diverse career paths from medicine to engineering and beyond.
+Students will delve into muscles, bones, and other body systems, and how they all interact.
+Through interactive sessions, students will cover a wide array of topics, make hands-on body measurements, and innovate in biomedical design labs.
 Students will gain valuable insights into how the human body works and learn more about potential career avenues.

-Biomedical Engineering – Protecting Against Traumatic Brain Injury
+Biomedical Engineering – Protecting Against Traumatic Brain Injuries

 For every action there is an equal and opposite reaction.
-Students will investigate how engineers apply Newton's third law of motion to studying the causes of traumatic brain injuries and designing solutions to prevent them.
-Students will collaboratively apply that knowledge to design and test helmets for quidditch players in Harry Potter’s world and undergraduate muggles.
+Students will investigate how engineers apply Newton's third law of motion to studying the causes of traumatic brain injuries and design solutions to prevent them.
+Students will collaboratively apply that knowledge to design and test helmets for Quidditch players in Harry Potter’s world and undergraduate muggles.

 Climate Change

 Can you predict the future?
-Students will expand their understanding of climate change and the impact that factors such as rising global sea-surface temperatures have on our communities.
-They will be tasked with proposing solutions on how humans can counteract climate change and develop safeguards for their own future.
+In this course, students will expand their understanding of climate change and the impact that factors such as rising global sea-surface temperatures have on our communities.
+They will be challenged to propose solutions on how humans can counteract climate change and develop safeguards for their own future.

 Coastal Engineering